conduktor/conduktor-coding-challenge/README.md

 ## 1/ A mini-Conduktor

 Write an application that displays records flowing from a topic I've selected.
+This will consist in 2 parts: a view in Kotlin and a module in Scala

+- Use sbt or gradle
-- Write a [tornadofx](https://github.com/edvin/tornadofx) application in Kotlin (that's how Conduktor is made), use the branch `jdk10` to use jdk11+ (no Java 8!)
-- OR a [scalafx](https://www.scalafx.org/) application in Scala+ZIO
+- Write a [tornadofx](https://github.com/edvin/tornadofx) application in Kotlin OR a [scalafx](https://www.scalafx.org/)
-- OR a web front-end / Scala+ZIO backend (that's not how Conduktor is made)
+- Write a Scala+ZIO module to deal with the features (Apache Kafka list topics, consume records...)
+- Start the application that will use the module (with interop ZIO <-> Coroutine and ZStreams <-> Flow if you're using Kotlin)

 ### I should be able to